Wolverine971/9takes/src/blog/enneagram/enneagram-type-9.md

 ---
 title: 'Enneagram Type 9: The Peacemaker'
-description: 'Understanding the Enneagram Type 9: The Peacemaker'
+description: "Explore the Peacemaker or Mediator's desire for harmony and inner peace.
+Understand how Nines mediate conflicts and blend in with others."
 author: 'DJ Wayne'
 date: '2023-02-18'
 loc: 'https://9takes.com/blog/enneagram/enneagram-type-9'
-lastmod: '2024-05-04'
+lastmod: '2024-05-30'
 changefreq: 'weekly'
 priority: '0.6'
 published: true